OpenCSGs/csghub-server/tests/README.md

 # Integration Test

-This directory contains integration tests for the CSGHb server.
+This directory contains integration tests for the CSGHub server.

 ### Starting and Stopping the Test Environment